stefanreichert/guestbookMEAN/README.md

 #guestbook - MEAN

-This simple guestbook is a showcase for an single page application (SPA) using the MEAN stack.
+This simple guestbook is a showcase for an single page application (SPA) using the MEEN stack.

 __M__ ongoDB
 __E__ xpress Framework
-__A__ ngularJS
+__E__ mberJS
 __N__ odeJS

 ##setup